 Are you thinking of visiting Madrid soon?
-In this post you have the most practical tips before visiting Madrid for the first time.
-Everything you have to know before visiting the city.
+In this post you’ll find a collection of the most practical Madrid travel tips that you should know before visiting Madrid for the first time.

 Useful tips before visiting Madrid for the first time

 I was born in Madrid and I have to say, I love the city!
-It’s a magical place, with lots of things to do.
-That’s why visiting Madrid can be complicated if it’s the first time you step on the city.
+It’s a magical place, with lots of things to do and see.

-With the following tips before visiting Madrid, I want you to plan your trip to the city as easy as possible for you, to know what to do before traveling, what are the best accommodations at the best price in Madrid, tricks to move around the city and how to save on a trip to Madrid.
+Know what to do before traveling, things to know before going to Madrid, what are the best accommodation options at the best price in Madrid, tricks to move around the city and how to save on a trip to Madrid.